antares-codes/etl-val-node/README.md

     Again, This is what you're waiting to see: {"jsonrpc":"2.0","result":false,"id":1}

-    Next test if RPC communication is enabled with your server, type `http://YOUR-EXTERNAL-IP-ADDRES:8545` and any web browser.
+    Next test if RPC communication is enabled with your server, type `http://YOUR-EXTERNAL-IP-ADDRES:8545` in any web browser.

     This is the message you're waiting to see: Used HTTP Method is not allowed.
 POST or OPTIONS is required